coveo/source.coveo.com/_posts/2014-11-18-taking-enums-to-the-next-level.md

 ----------
 You have to understand that the notion **switch/case = evil** was drilled into my mind when I was attending college and in two internships that I had, so I tend to try to avoid those at any cost, mainly because they often violate the [*open-closed principle*](http://en.wikipedia.org/wiki/Open/closed_principle).
 I strongly believe that this principle is one of the most important best practices for writing object-oriented code.
 And I am no the only one.
 Robert C. Martin once said :

 > In many ways [the open-closed principle] is at the heart of object oriented design.
-Conformance to this principle is what yeilds the greatest benefits claimed for object oriented technology; i.e. reusability and maintainability.[^footnote]
+Conformance to this principle is what yields the greatest benefits claimed for object oriented technology; i.e. reusability and maintainability.[^footnote]

   [^footnote]: [http://www.objectmentor.com/resources/articles/ocp.pdf](http://www.objectmentor.com/resources/articles/ocp.pdf)